Swim the Rainbow

 Our unique Swim the Rainbow program has been specially designed to teach children with a disability using structure, reward and progress in a social, fun and supportive aquatic environment.

 The swimming goals are aligned to the seven colours of the Rainbow (Red, Orange, Yellow, Green, Blue, Indigo, and Violet).
 When working on the basic goals, it is all about safety.
-Once a child has mastered the basic goals, the lesson is expanded to include more than one child.
-Having more than one child in a lesson encourages social participation and introduces concepts such as taking turns, competing, winning.
+Once a child has mastered the basic goals, the class is expanded to include more than one child.
+Having more than one child in a class encourages social participation and introduces concepts such as taking turns, competing, winning.

-Swim the Rainbow helps a child’s confidence increase as the personalised attention can enable a child to progress more quickly and many go on to participate in group lessons.
+Swim the Rainbow helps a child’s confidence increase as the personalised attention can enable a child to progress more quickly and many go on to participate in group classes.
 As the rapport between teacher and child grows, this helps to eliminate either a fear of water or over-confidence in their abilities around no water (no fear).

 - are petrified of the water